Find us on Facebook Follow us on Twitter Watch our videos on YouTube View our photostream on Flickr

 Where will I stay?

-Supervision/Assistance: Who will assist us if we need help during the night?
+Who will assist us if we need help during the night?

-There will be several resident leaders who will reside on the halls with the students.
-These leaders are university trained Resident Assistants (RAs) and have been educated for the position.
-In case of emergency or if a participant is in need of assistance, these individuals will be available throughout the night.
+In case of emergency or if a participant is in need of assistance, these resident leaders will be available throughout the night.
 Overnight staff to student ratio is typically 15:1.

 Participants are provided three all-you-care-to-eat meals each day.
-All meals take place in the Dougherty Dining Hall where students have many options including several hot meal options, pizza, deli bar, salad bar, vegetation dishes, dessert bar including ice cream and unlimited beverages.
-In addition to the meals, students may choose to bring cash to purchase snacks outside of the meal time at the various universities eateries and/or vending machines.
+All meals take place in the Donahue Dining Hall where students have several meal options including hot meals, pizza, deli bar, salad bar, vegetation dishes, dessert bar including ice cream and unlimited beverages.

-Residence Halls can only be accessed through a keycard which each participant will receive upon check in.
-In addition, campus security patrols the campus 24 hours a day.
+Residence Halls can only be accessed through a keycard which each participant will receive upon check-in.
+In addition, campus security patrols the campus 24-hours a day.

 Room Keys and Wild Card Policies